connexcs/docs/docs/setup/config/contracts.md

 # Contracts
 Setup :material-menu-right: Config :material-menu-right: Contracts

-Allowing ConnexCS to manage your **Contracts** increases integration and compliance by only allowing your customers to dial if they have approved a contract.
+Manage **Contracts** using ConnexCS to increase integration and compliance by requiring customers approve the contract before they are allowed to dial.

-You can also restrict dialling by a customer automatically if they have not approved a contract before the grade period ends.
+You can also restrict dialing by a customer automatically if they have not approved a contract before the grace period ends.

-Contracts are immutable, meaning that you nor the customer are allowed to change a contract once it has been set, but you can issue a new contract which would require the customer to sign again.
+Contracts are immutable, meaning that neither you nor the customer may change a contract once it has been set.
+You can issue a new contract which would require the customer to sign again.

-## Create a Contract
+## Create Contract

 1. Click on the :fontawesome-plus: button.
 2. Give the contract a name.
-3. Click on the contract you have just made.
+3. Click on the contract you created.
 4. Click on :fontawesome-plus: button to add a revision.
 5. Paste your contract in plain text.

-## Adding a contract to a customer
+## Add Contract to a customer

-1. Goto Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: Contracts :fontawesome-plus:
+1. Go to Management :material-menu-right: Customer :material-menu-right: [Your Customer] :material-menu-right: Contracts :fontawesome-plus:
-2. Select a contract (The most recent revision will be choosen automatically)
+2. Select a contract (the most recent revision will be chosen automatically)
-3. Optionally choose a grace date and if the contract is required to be signed.
+3. (Optional) Choose a grace date and if the contract is required to be signed.

-If a *grace date* is set and & *required* is ticked, the customer's account will remain active untill the date set.
-At which point the contract needs to be signed or the account will be suspended.
+If both the *grace date* and *required* are selected, the customer's account will remain active until the date set.
+At that point, the contract must be signed or the account will be suspended.

 !!! warning
 	"Signing" of a contract is the user inputting their name into a text box.
 We perform no further checking of this, nor to we make